Chapter 12 : Everybody Seems So Happy

 Finally, I pulled the last gift out of the pile of wrapping.
 It was from Sirius.
 It was small, and I knew right away that it was must jewelry.

-I unwrapped the badly done, plain brown paper and carefully opened the box.
-Inside was a silver ring; a large, emerald cut ruby sat in the middle, surrounded by intricate gold carvings.
+Unsure, I unwrapped the badly done, plain brown paper and carefully opened the box.
+Inside was a silver ring; a large, square cut ruby sat in the middle, surrounded by intricate gold carvings.

 I laughed and kissed him swiftly on the cheek.
 Upon further examination I saw that my initials were monogrammed on the inside.